 Your dear subscribers who read it on their mobile devices, but the email is not optimized for mobile view, what do they do with that?
 Answer is simple.
 Mostly they will delete or click the unsubscribe button.
 Also, the late morning is know as the peak time for using email apps on smartphones, based on total time spent.

-Though there are still a lot mobile unfriendly emails sent out every day.
+Still, people are sending out a lot of mobile unfriendly emails until this day.
 Nearly 62% of the email opens occur on a mobile device, and we can be pretty sure it is going to continue to grow.

 But if the email is mobile-aware designed, it generates a lot of revenue!
 A mobile-aware email means that it displays optimally between desktop and a mobile device.
 The goal is to look great regardless of the device where your subscribers read it.